jariz/homeassistant-basestation/README.md

 - Turn the airco on when your VR equipment activates.
 - Turn your basestations off/on when you turn off/on the lights
-- Turn your basestations off if there's no motion detected in the room anymore.
+- Turn your basestations off if there's no motion detected in the room anymore, or if you've left the house.
 - Start your computer (wake on lan), VR equipment, and screen (power plug) all at once.

 ## Final notes